Staff

 Allie grew up in Syracuse, NY, obtained a B.S. in Wildlife Biology from Unity College, and has traveled the country working on various avian ecology projects.
 She first joined Hawk Ridge Bird Observatory (HRBO) as a banding trainee in 2016.
 With this experience she discovered a passion for raptor migration and a home-away-from-home in Duluth and the HRBO community.
 This then led her to working with HawkWatch International in 2017, where she trapped, banded, and counted migrating raptors at the Goshute Mountains migration site in Nevada.
 She was excited to join HRBO again in 2018 as a bander, primarily running the Moose Valley station.
 Most recently, Allie graduated this with her Master’s of Science in Integrated Biosciences at the University of Minnesota Duluth.
 In collaboration with Hawk Ridge, Allie’s research utilized microsatellites and satellite transmitters to elucidate the probabilistic origins of Minnesota’s migratory Red-tailed Hawks, with a special focus on individuals with B.j. abieticola and dark-morph phenotypes.

-Gracie Sangmeister, Count Interpreter/Relief Counter
+Gracie Sangmeister, Naturalist

 Gracie grew up just outside of Philadelphia, PA, and graduated from Juniata College in 2021.
 After studying for two semesters at her school’s field station, where she spent 24/7 in the woods of central Pennsylvania, she truly developed a love for the natural world.
-She started hawk watching as the official counter at Bake Oven Knob in the Lehigh Valley region of PA in the Fall of ’21, then spent the last two springs counting with the Mackinac Straits Raptor Watch, helping to develop their recently established site on Mackinac Island (a site that she considers to be “her hawk watch”).
+She started hawk watching as the official counter at Bake Oven Knob in the Lehigh Valley region of PA in the Fall of ’21, then spent the last three springs counting with the Mackinac Straits Raptor Watch, helping to develop their recently established site on Mackinac Island (a site that she considers to be “her hawk watch”).
+She started at Hawk Ridge as a migration counter in the fall of ‘22, and was the Count Interpreter/Relief Counter last fall.
+She spent the summer on the north shore of Minnesota at Sugarloaf Cove Nature Center, where she also helped out at the Sugarloaf MAPS banding station.
+She is excited to step into a naturalist role this year, and continue to work with a bunch of other awesome bird nerds.
+When not talking your ear off about birds, she can be found hiking, paddleboarding, crocheting, or reading cheesy romance novels on the beach.

 Valerie Slocum, Volunteer Coordinator